 Since the evaluation of the gradient terms $\bigtriangledown_{\mathbf{x}}\log p_{\mathbf{x}^{\ast}}(\mathbf{x})$ (or $\bigtriangledown_{\mathbf{x}}\log \bar{p}_{t}(\mathbf{x})$) consumes the major time in the sampling process, for accelerating the sampling process, a straightforward way is to reduce the iterations $T$ and proportionally expand the step size $\epsilon_t$ simultaneously, so that the number of calculating the gradient terms decreases, whilst keeping the total update magnitude.
 However, this often makes pretrained SGMs fail in image synthesis, as shown in Fig.~\ref{fig:ffhq}.

-Conceptually, the Langevin dynamics as defined in Eq.~\eqref{eq: Langevin_discrete} can be considered as a special case of Metropolis adjusted Langevin algorithm (MALA)~\cite{roberts2002langevin,welling2011bayesian,girolami2011riemann}.
-When the coordinates of the target dataset (\eg, the pixel locations of a natural image) have a widely various scales or are strongly correlated, the sampling process will be {\em ill-conditioned}.
-As a result, the convergence of the sampling process is not guaranteed when the step sizes are large~\cite{girolami2011riemann}.
-This explains the failure of sampling under a direct acceleration (Fig.~\ref{fig:ffhq}).
-Observing that the reverse diffusion has a similar update rule as the Langevin dynamics (Eq.~\eqref{eq: Langevin_discrete} vs. Eq.~\eqref{eq:discrete_reverse_diffusion}), we conceive that it suffers the same ill-conditioned issue.
+Conceptually, the Langevin dynamics defined in Eq.~\eqref{eq: Langevin_discrete} can be considered as a special case of Metropolis adjusted Langevin algorithm (MALA)~\citep{roberts2002langevin,welling2011bayesian,girolami2011riemann}.
+When the coordinates of the target dataset (\eg, the pixel locations of a natural image) have widely varying scales or are strongly correlated, the sampling process becomes {\em ill-conditioned}.
+As a result, the convergence of the sampling process is not guaranteed when the step sizes are large~\citep{girolami2011riemann}.
+This explains the failure of sampling under direct acceleration (Fig.~\ref{fig:ffhq}). {Noting} that the reverse diffusion has a similar update rule {to} the Langevin dynamics (Eq.~\eqref{eq: Langevin_discrete} vs. Eq.~\eqref{eq:discrete_reverse_diffusion}), we hypothesize that it suffers {from} the same ill-conditioned issue.

-In light of this insight as above, we propose an efficient, model-agnostic {\bf\em \fullmodelname}~(\shortmodelname) method for accelerating existing pretrained SGMs without the need for model retraining.
-The key idea is to make the scales of the target distribution more similar along all the coordinates~\cite{roberts2002langevin,li2016preconditioned} using a {\em matrix preconditioning} operation, hence solving the ill-conditioned problem of both the Langevin dynamics Eq.~\eqref{eq: Langevin_discrete} and the reverse diffusion Eq.~\eqref{eq:discrete_reverse_diffusion}, as demonstrated in Fig.~\ref{fig:demo}.
+In light of this insight, we propose an efficient {\bf\em \fullmodelname}~(\shortmodelname) method for accelerating existing pretrained SGMs, without the need for model retraining.
+The key idea is to make the scales of the target distribution more similar along all the coordinates~\citep{roberts2002langevin,li2016preconditioned} using a {\em matrix preconditioning} operation, hence solving the ill-conditioned problem of both the Langevin dynamics Eq.~\eqref{eq: Langevin_discrete} and the reverse diffusion Eq.~\eqref{eq:discrete_reverse_diffusion}, as demonstrated in Fig.~\ref{fig:demo}.
 Formally, we enrich the Langevin dynamics Eq.~\eqref{eq: Langevin_discrete} by reformulating the sampling process as

 where $M$ is the newly introduced preconditioning matrix designed particularly for regulating the behavior of accelerated sampling processes.
 This proposed preconditioning matrix $M$ balances the scale of different coordinates of the sample space, hence alleviating the ill-conditioned issue.
 For the reverse diffusion Eq.~\eqref{eq:discrete_reverse_diffusion}, we also equip with a similar preconditioning